Donaldson seeks to become new leader of Northern Ireland's DUP | Politics

 Donaldson seeks to become new leader of Northern Ireland's DUP

-Jeffrey Donaldson sought to become the new leader of Northern Ireland's Democratic Unionist Party (DUP) on Monday and will become its third leader in a matter of weeks if nobody else puts their name forward by 1100 GMT on Tuesday.
+"Make no mistake, this is the number one issue facing our country, our people and our place within the United Kingdom.
+If elected, I will ensure that the (British) government doesn't just listen, but recognises the need to take decisive action to deal quickly with the protocol."
+British Prime Minister Boris Johnson's government is already at loggerheads with the EU over implementation of the protocol.

+Failure to act would "undoubtedly" have consequences for the stability of the power-sharing government that the DUP currently leads with Irish nationalist rivals Sinn Fein, he said.
+TURBULENCE IN PARTY

-The British-run region's largest party has gone through a tumultuous period since the ousting of then leader and Northern Ireland first minister Arlene Foster in late April.
-Her successor as party leader, Edwin Poots, stepped down last week.
+The DUP, Northern Ireland's largest party, has gone through a tumultuous period since the ousting of its leader and the province's first minister Arlene Foster in late April.
+Edwin Poots narrowly defeated Donaldson in the race to replace Foster as party leader but stepped down last week after just three weeks in the job, adding to political instability in Northern Ireland.
+Poots had been seen as more hardline than Donaldson in his opposition to the protocol.

+If nobody else challenges him by 1100 GMT on Tuesday, Donaldson will become leader-designate pending a formal ratification by party officials.
+If a challenger steps forward, an election among DUP lawmakers will take place on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)